 Despite my fears of being labelled an unbeliever, I was unable to keep my mouth shut.
 It didn’t take long before I began to express some of my doubts.
 What surprised me was that I also began to hear other peoples’ doubts and not just the doubts of my classmates, but the doubts that have always existed in the Christian tradition.
 I began to develop an affinity for those theologians who had the courage to express their doubts.
 I began to understand that I am not alone.
 There are a great many doubters who have found a home in the church.

 I have come to understand that doubt is one of the foundations of faith.
 It’s not surprising that one of my favourite doubters is Martin Luther.
 When I read accounts of Luther’s life, I am struck by the magnitude of Luther’s doubts.
-Yet, it was through his doubts that Luther was able to come to an understanding of God’s grace.
+Yet, it was through his doubts that Luther was able to come to an understanding of grace.
 I find comfort in Luther’s plea, “I believe, help my unbelief.”
 One of the reasons I became a Lutheran in the first place was (believe it or not) Luther’s response to the Third Article of the Apostles’ Creed.
-(I know!)
+(I know, for someone who disdains the use of creeds in worship, it is ironic to find solace in Luther’s interaction with a creed!)
 The Third Article says: “I believe in the Holy Spirit, the holy catholic Church the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.”
 To the questions, “What does this mean?”
 Luther responds: “I believe that I cannot by my own reason or strength believe in Jesus Christ my Lord or come to Him; but the Holy Spirit has called me through the gospel.”

 I have often said that I am not a believer.
 I have described myself as a doubter who has occasional moments of belief to which I cling to for dear life.
 While it is true that it is my doubt which drives my faith, I am also a believer.
-The lines between belief and unbelief are not clear nor are they solid.
-It is our basic human nature to both believe and to be unable to believe and their are a wide range of people in the church; from those whose primary impulse is to believe to those of us whose primary impulse is to doubt and who have only occasional moments of belief.
+The lines between belief and unbelief are not clear, nor are they solid.
+It is our basic human nature to both believe and to be unable to believe and there are a wide range of people in the church; from those whose primary impulse is to believe to those of us whose primary impulse is to doubt and who have only occasional moments of belief.
 However, the church tends to favour the believers over the doubters.
-As a result many of the doubter have felt that they do not belong in the church.
+As a result many of the doubters have felt that we do not belong in the church.
 Sadly, many have left.
 Often it is the believers who speak and the doubters who remain silent.
 Now don’t get me wrong, I would not want to belong to a church full of doubters.
 I am grateful for all you believers out there.
 However, I am troubled that doubters are often made to feel as though we do not belong.
 The church needs her doubters every bit as much as she needs her believers.
-Each of us have a role to play in our ongoing struggle to follow Jesus’ ways of loving God, with all our hearts, souls, minds and strength to usher in God’s reign of justice and peace.
+Each of us have a role to play in our ongoing struggle to follow Jesus’ ways of loving the DIVINE MYSTERY that we call God, with all our hearts, souls, minds and strength to usher in the LOVE that Is God’s reign of justice and peace.
 Let our faith not be about believing.
-Let our faith be about our loving.
+Let our faith be about our be-loving.